savonet/book/workflow.md

 #### Other predicates

 We could also use this operator to manually switch between sources.
-As an illustration, suppose that we have two radio streams named `radio1` and `radio2` then we could use a script such as
+As an illustration, supposing that we have two radio streams named `radio1` and `radio2`, we could use a script such as

 ```{.liquidsoap include="liq/switch3.liq" from=6 to=6}
 ```